xlab-si/emmy/README.md

 [4] A. Lysyanskaya, R. Rivest, A. Sahai, and S. Wolf.
 Pseudonym systems.
 In Selected Areas in Cryptography, vol. 1758 of LNCS.
 Springer Verlag, 1999.

 [5] C. P. Schnorr.
 Efficient Identification and Signatures for Smart Cards.
 In Crypto ’89, LNCS 435, pages 235–251.
 Springer-Verlag, Berlin, 1990.
-[2] P. Paillier, Public-key cryptosystems based on composite residuosity classes, Advances in Cryptology — EUROCRYPT ’99, LNCS, vol. 1592, Springer Verlag, 1999, pp. 223–239.
-[3] K. IRELAND AND M. ROSEN, A Classical Introduction to Modern Number Theory, Springer-Verlag, New York, 2nd edition, 1990.

 [6] Goldwasser, Shafi, Silvio Micali, and Charles Rackoff.
 "The knowledge complexity of interactive proof systems."
 SIAM Journal on computing 18.1 (1989): 186-208.